bcgov/pahwq/README.md

 <img src="man/figures/README-unnamed-chunk-14-1.png" width="100%" />

-### Calculating Pabs and PLC50 with experimental data
+### Calculating Pabs and phototoxic benchmarks with experimental data

 If you have experimentally obtained data with a measured irradiance across a range of wavelengths, you can calculate Pabs using